ferdeen/BreezeServer/README.md

 Finally, boot up bitcoind or bitcoin-qt, let it sync with the network, and send it some coin.

-#### Installing .NET Core

-BreezeServer is built upon .NET Core.

-You will need to install it on your system following [these instructions](https://www.microsoft.com/net/core).

 #### Getting the Code

 Navigate to where you would like to save the code in your shell and then: